omaidf/wallet-tracker/README.md

 [![Product Name Screen Shot][product-screenshot]](https://t.me/handi_cat_bot)

-Handi Cat is a Telegram bot that can track any Solana wallet in real time, providing relevant information of each transaction made in Pump.fun or Raydium including transaction hash, tokens and amount swapped, price of the token in SOl, token market cap and much more.
+Handi Cat is a Telegram bot that can track any Solana wallet in real time, providing relevant information of each transaction made in Pump.fun or Raydium including transaction hash, tokens and amount swapped, price of the token in SOL, token market cap and much more.

 ## Features